Outlined below are policies that govern the management of metadata and files stored in the Open Research Online (ORO) repository.

 - ORO is the institutional repository of research publications for The Open University

 - Content deposited in ORO is restricted to:

-- Depositors take responsibility for ensuring that deposited content does not contain "sensitive personal data" or content that infringes copyright*
+- Depositors are responsible for ensuring that deposited full text content does not contain "special category data" or content that infringes copyright.

 - Before items are made available publicly, a member of library staff will:

-- Verify the item is within the scope of Open Research Online
+- Verify the item is within the scope of ORO

 - Check the metadata

-- Check any full text submitted can be used under the self-archiving policy defined by the publisher
+- Check any full text deposited is used in accordance with the self-archiving policy defined by the publisher

-- If Open Research Online receives proof of violation of a publisher's self-archiving policy, the relevant item will be removed immediately.
+- If ORO receives proof of violation of a publisher's self-archiving policy, the relevant item will be removed immediately.

-- All Author Accepted Manuscripts deposited on ORO will be assigned a CC-BY-NC-ND licence as a minimum.
-Alternative licences will be explicity identified on individual items as necessary.
+- Normally Author Accepted Manuscripts deposited on ORO will be assigned a CC-BY-NC-ND license.
+Alternative licences will be applied in accordance with publisher and funder requirements.

-- Preservation Policy aligns to the Open University Digital Preservation Policy(internal OU document)
+- ORO Preservation Strategies are aligned to University Digital Preservation Strategies

 - Items will be retained indefinitely.

 - The Open University does not endorse the appearance or use of ORO metadata on any commercial medium or sites.
 Any such appearance does not imply an association with or endorsement of the operators of that site.

 - A link that appears on ORO to any other site does not constitute an endorsement by The Open University or imply an association with the operators of that linked site.

 - The Open University is not responsible for nor does it accept liability in respect of the contents of a linked site or any link contained on a linked site or for any amendments or updates to such linked sites.

 These Policies will be reviewed annually, or as required to address changes in institutional research strategies or emerging issues.

 Policies last revised 2021-11-17